Evaluation of biosecurity practices applied on some dairy cattle farms in egypt and their impact on milk quality and production

 • Karima M. Fahim Food Hygiene and Control, Department of Food Hygiene and Control, Faculty of Veterinary Medicine, Cairo University, 12211, Giza, Egypt.

-• Aly Mahrous Aly Department of Nature Resources, Faculty of African Postgraduate Studies, Cairo University Giza, 12613, Egypt.
+• Aly M. Aly Department of Nature Resources, Faculty of African Postgraduate Studies, Cairo University, Giza, 12613, Egypt.

-• Mohamed El Sabry Animal, Poultry and Environmental Hygiene, Department of Veterinary Hygiene and Management, Faculty of Veterinary Medicine, Cairo University, 12211, Giza, Egypt.
+• Mohamed I. El Sabry Department of Animal Production, Faculty of Agriculture, Cairo University, 12613, Giza, Egypt.

 • Amira S.A.
 Attia Animal, Poultry, and Environmental Hygiene, Department of Veterinary Public Health, Faculty of Veterinary Medicine, Zagazig University, 44519, Zagazig, Egypt.